sampsyo/cs6120/content/blog/2020-12-16-compcert/index.md

 ### CompCert Approaches to Verified Compilation

 Reasoning about the source code of a compiler is intuitively straightforward, but difficult to verify and inefficient in practice.

 Alternatively, an unverified compiler may be paired with a verified *translation validator* $\mathcal{V}$, which halts compilation if translation validation fails.
 Our promise then becomes: $\mathcal{C}(s) = t \land \mathcal{V}(t) = \texttt{true} \rightarrow s \sim t$ for all source programs $s$.
 If the validator correctly validates results, then we have a verified compilation process.

+CompCert employs both of these tactics.
+This hybrid approach (along with the substantiation of its sufficiency) is a critical contribution of this work.

 ## Specifying Preservation with Simulations